-Allianz Travel Insurance Review
+Allianz Global Assistance Travel Insurance Review

-Our Allianz Travel Insurance Review
+Allianz Global Assistance Travel Insurance Review

 Where most companies top out around three months, Allianz covers trips up to one year in length.
 That’s an essential feature for college students studying abroad or recent grads taking extended backpacking trips.
 If you’re a frequent business traveler, Allianz also offers four different annual plans, which allow you to pay a fixed fee for continuous travel insurance throughout the year.